Rack-Robotics/docs/docs/wire-tool-v1.0/user-manual/index.md

 ![Ground_Screw_Assm](images/ASSM_Ground_Screw_3.png)

-### Wago Connections (WARNING: INCORRECT.
+### Power Connections (WARNING: INCORRECT.
 FIX IN PROGRESS.
 DO NOT USE CURRENT INSTRUCTIONS.)

 Wires supplied in the WT-01 kit require stripping before insertion into Wago terminals.
-Wires have been provided in this fashion in order to prevent fraying and damage during shipping.
+Wires have been provided in this fashion in order to prevent fraying and damage during shipping. **Strip all conductors to 11mm length.**

 Complete wiring in accordance with the following image: